dmbarbour/glas/docs/GlasCLI.md

         glas --run ModuleRef -- Args

 The glas executable first compiles the referenced module into a value.
 This value must be recognized as representing an application.
-Initially, we'll only recognize ".g" modules that define a namespace of methods, or modules in user-defined languages that compile to the same representation.
+Initially, we'll only recognize ".g" modules and those that compile to an equivalent representation.
 This namespace must implement interfaces recognized by the runtime for integration; see [glas application](GlasApps.md).

 In addition to conventional apps, some special run modes may be recognized and run differently, perhaps based on whether a 'run-mode-staged' or 'run-mode-bsp' method is defined.